The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Discussion

-Combining the results for the single WN stars in the SMC with those obtained for single WN stars in the Milky Way \citep{Hamann2006}, the Andromeda galaxy M31 \citep{Sander2014}, and the LMC (H14), \citet{Hainich2015} derived an empirical prescription for the mass-loss rates of WN stars as a function of $L$, $T_*$, $X_\text{He}$, and $Z$.
-We repeat this exercise by including the binary WN stars in the SMC \citep{Shenar2016,Shenar2018} and LMC (this work).
+Combining the results for the single WN stars in the SMC with those obtained for single WN stars in the the Milky Way \citep{Hamann2006}, the Andromeda galaxy M31 \citep{Sander2014}, and the LMC (H14), \citet{Hainich2015} derived an empirical prescription for the mass-loss rates of WN stars as a function of $L$, $T_*$, $X_\text{He}$, and $Z$.
+Here, we repeat this exercise by including the binary WN stars in the SMC \citep{Shenar2016,Shenar2018} and LMC (this work).
 Moreover, the parameters of the single Galactic WN stars were recently revised based on the new Gaia distances \citep{Hamann2019}, and are therefore updated in our analysis.
-We assume $Z= 0.018, 0.014, 0.006, 0.0012$ for M31, the MW, LMC, and SMC, respectively \citep[see thorough discussion in][]{Hainich2015}.
+We assume $Z= 0.018, 0.014, 0.006, 0.0012$ for M31, the MW, the LMC, and the SMC, respectively \citep[see thorough discussion in][]{Hainich2015}.
 As \citet{Hainich2015}, we utilize a $\chi^2$ fitting procedure between the observed parameters and the following linear relation with the five unknowns $C_\text{i}, i\in{1,2,3,4,5}$:

 The resulting coefficient and their formal standard deviations are listed in Table\,\ref{tab:MdotLpars}, along with the total sample size.
-In Fig.\,\ref{fig:MdotL}, we show the relation projected to the LMC metallicity and different ranges of hydrogen mass fractions.
+In Fig.\,\ref{fig:MdotL}, we show the relation projected to the LMC metallicity and different ranges of hydrogen mass-fractions.
 The temperatures, which are of secondary importance for the mass-loss rates, are fixed to typical values per subtype for this illustration (see legend).
 We also plot the commonly used prescriptions by \citet{Nugis2000} for hydrogen rich/free WR stars, projected onto the LMC metallicity.
-Finally, we plot the relation recently published by \citet{Vink2017} for stripped He stars at $Z=Z_{\rm LMC}$, which applies for optically thin winds.
+Finally, we plot the relation recently published by \citet{Vink2017} for stripped He-stars at $Z=Z_{\rm LMC}$, which applies for optically-thin winds.

 The (almost linear) dependence of $\dot{M}$ on $Z$ ($\dot{M} \propto Z^{0.8}$) is in very good agreement with \citet{Vink2005}, and slightly shallower than the value reported by \citet{Hainich2015}.
-The remainder of the parameters broadly agree with those published by \citet{Hainich2015}.
+The reminder of the parameters broadly agree with those published by \citet{Hainich2015}.